AlexYouXin/PnPNet/README.md

 # Usage
 If you want to train the model from scratch, please follow the next steps.
-1. fix the experimental settings for specific datasets
+1. fix the experimental settings according to ./config file.
 2. `python train.py`